 It cooks up significantly faster than traditional risotto recipes (like 20 minutes WITH your Instant Pot coming up to pressure), is low fuss, and makes for a lovely side or even leftovers with a little extra love!

 Vegetarian and gluten free.
 It can also be made dairy-free.

 Frequently Asked Questions

 What other vegetables can I add?
 I’ve made this with a few handfuls of baby spinach stirred in at the end.
 It was so good!
-You could add some chopped kale in with while you saute the rice or try a different kind of squash, like a kabocha.
+You could add in some chopped kale while you saute the rice or try a different kind of squash, like a kabocha.